febinfathimas/Assignment1/README.md

 # Assignment1
- MyFirstAssignment
+ MyFirstAssignment<br>
- -To create a simple html file in Visual Studio Code -Using GitHub Desktop push the file to GitHub account.
+ -To create a simple html file in Visual Studio Code<br>
+ -Using GitHub Desktop push the file to GitHub account.